alexismorin/Auto-Lightmap-Adjuster/README.md

 ![unrealsettings](images/unrealsettings.png)

-The package installed, simply navigate to the new *Tools/Adjust Lightmap Scale* menu bar items and select your resolution:
+The plugin installed, simply navigate to the new *Windows/Lightmap Scale* menu bar items and select your resolution:

-- *Mobile* is good for preview renders or mobile games (duh).
+- *Performance* is good for preview renders or mobile games (duh).
-- *Desktop and Consoles* is what's going to work best for probably most game or cutscene usecases, it's a good tradeoff between resolution and memory.
+- *Balanced* is what's going to work best for probably most game or cutscene usecases, it's a good tradeoff between resolution and memory.
-- *Film & TV rendering* is for real-time render stuff or cutscenes - unless you're running an RTX rig you're going to have a bad time having this in a game.
+- *Quality* is for real-time render stuff or cutscenes - unless you're running an RTX rig you're going to have a bad time having this in a game.

 ![unrealresults](images/unrealresults.png)